-The UK left the EU on January 1, 2020, and the transition period (during which EU rules continued to apply in the UK) ended on December 31, 2020.
-The Services Directive therefore no longer applies to the UK, or to EEA businesses or individuals providing services in the UK.
-However, the European Union (Withdrawal) Act 20183 preserved the Provision of Services Regulations 2009 (as amended in 2014) for UK nationals and businesses established in the UK and formed under UK law.
+The UK left the EU on 1 January, 2020, and the transition period (during which EU rules continued to apply in the UK) ended on 31 December, 2020.
+The Services Directive, a European Union law aiming at establishing a single market for services within the European Union (EU), therefore no longer applies to the UK, or to European Economic Area (EEA) businesses or individuals providing services in the UK.
+However, the European Union (Withdrawal) Act 2018 preserved the Provision of Services Regulations 2009 (as amended in 2014) for UK nationals and businesses established in the UK and formed under UK law.

 Types of services that the Regulations apply to include, but are not limited to:

 Business services: management consultancy; professional services such as lawyers, accountants, and actuaries; advertising; certification and testing; facilities management, including office maintenance; fitting and maintenance of equipment; renting of equipment; logistics; waste management; training providers; the services of commercial agents; and the organization of trade fairs.

 Services provided to both business and to consumers: estate agents and letting agents; conveyancing; construction services such as architects and builders; restaurants and catering services; distributive trades; postal services; storage services; and financial advisers.

 Consumer services: tourism, including tour operators and tour guides; travel agents; leisure services and sports centers; child minders; amusement parks; private schools and universities; providers of post graduate studies, language schools, vocational training; driving instructors; MOT (previously known as the Ministry of Transport test) services; entertainment; beauty services; veterinarians; gardeners; cleaners; plumbers; joiners; and electricians.

 A service is within scope of the Regulations unless it is explicitly excluded from them.
 The main exclusions are:

 - transport services including air transport, maritime and inland waterways transport

 - gambling services